- How HubPages Works

 - A custom summary (that is succinct, alluring, and polished)

-- Attractive formatting (text broken into multiple Text Capsules with descriptive subheadings, lots of attractive, high-quality images and media, etc.)
+- Attractive formatting (text broken into multiple Text Capsules with descriptive subheaders, lots of attractive, high-quality images and media, etc.)

-- Information that is easy to find and skip around (avoid long sentences, dense paragraphs, and big, uninterrupted blocks of text)
+- Information that is easy to find and skip around (avoid long sentences, dense paragraphs, and big, uninterrupted blocks of text, and keep in mind that most of your readers will be on mobile devices)

 For more information on writing successful articles, stop by our Learning Center guide outlining the elements of a Stellar Article.Permalink